-- 1. Download and complete the TUE application form with the treating physician. - 2.
-Provide medical documentation to support the use of the prohibited substance or method (a complete and comprehensive medical history of the diagnosis, symptoms, management strategies, lab results, and a clear statement from the physician indicating why the use of non-prohibited alternatives are not effective in symptom management). - 3.
-Submit the completed TUE application and medical documentation to USADA by email at tue@USADA.org or by fax at (719) 785-2029. - 4.
-USADA will contact the athlete upon receipt of the TUE application, and it can take up to 21 calendar days after receipt of a complete application for the TUE Committee to issue a decision.
-All TUE applications are reviewed in accordance with the WADA ISTUE and USADA'S TUE Policy. - 5.
-If a TUE is approved, the athlete will receive a certificate indicating the approval length for the prohibited substance and/or method.
+- 1. Download and complete pages 2-4 of the TUE Application form with the treating physician. - 2.
+Provide medical documentation to support the use of the prohibited substance or method (a complete and comprehensive medical history of the diagnosis, symptoms, management strategies, lab results, and a clear statement from the physician indicating why the use of non-prohibited alternatives are not effective in symptom management).
+All documents must be legible scanned photographs of documents will not be accepted. - 3.
+Organize your TUE Application in chronological order with all required additional medical information.
+Decisions can be made faster or slower based on the quality of the medical information submitted and the complexity of the diagnosis.
+We recommend submitting at least 30 days in advance of any competitions/events. - 4.
+Go to Step 5 of the USADA TUE Application process and use USADA's secure portal to submit all TUE Application files; alternatively, you can submit via fax at (719) 785-2029.
+DO NOT EMAIL your TUE or any medical information.
+We recommend that you personally submit the TUE information directly to USADA via the secure portal as you are ultimately responsible for your application. - 5.
+If a TUE is approved, the athlete will receive approval documentation indicating the approval length for the prohibited substance and/or method.
 The period of validity for a TUE varies among cases.
+In the event a TUE needs to be renewed, the application must be received prior to the expiration date.
 All medical information submitted to USADA remains confidential.

-NOTE: In rare circumstances when a prohibited substance or method is required for emergency treatment, an athlete must file a TUE application with full medical documentation from the emergency as soon as reasonably possible after the treatment.
+NOTE: In rare circumstances when a prohibited substance or method is required for emergency treatment, an athlete must file a TUE Application with full medical documentation from the emergency as soon as reasonably possible after the treatment.
 Emergency treatment should not be withheld, as the athlete's health and well-being remain the top priority.
 In such cases, the emergency TUE request will be considered by a TUE Committee after treatment has taken place, per the WADA ISTUE.